felixlinker/tamarin-workshop/ex3/OAuth.md

-# The OAuth 2.0 Authorization Framework
+# The (Simplified) OAuth 2.0 Authorization Framework

+## Note

+This specification has been altered for educational purposes.
+It presents a simplified version of OAuth 2.0 and should not be taken as reference for OAuth 2.0.

 ## Introduction